codeforamerica/city-analytics-dashboard/README.md

 This is a fairly bog-standard sinatra app.
 Clone the respository, bundle install.

-For it to work, you'll need to generate some keys from the Google API Console (and turn on the Google Analytics API).
+For it to work locally, you'll need to generate some keys from the Google API Console (and turn on the Google Analytics API).
 You can use @migurski's Ouath dance app to get those values: [OAuth Dance](oauth-dance.herukoapp.com)

 You also need the View ID from the Google Analytics account you're accessing (look in Admin > View Settings > View ID).